mashaan14/YouTube-channel/notebooks/sfm.md

 ![Screenshot 2025-01-11 at 3 02 25 PM](https://github.com/user-attachments/assets/6caa6dfb-2813-4004-8026-c4b36d6caf1e)
 > source: (Hartley and Zisserman, 2004)

+In simple words: the ray that passes through $x$ is projected onto the second view as $l \prime$.
+This is very important as it limits the search of $X$ in the second view to $l \prime$.

 ---
 ![Screenshot 2025-01-11 at 3 02 42 PM](https://github.com/user-attachments/assets/38d3530b-5fdb-4d77-89f7-ee96b65b50de)
 > source: (Hartley and Zisserman, 2004)